Skip to main content Skip to secondary navigation

 The Accelerating Energy Transitions

-This is our Stanford University Understand Energy course lecture on the accelerating energy transition.
-We strongly encourage you to watch the full lecture to understand how the energy landscape is changing and why this is a very exciting time to be learning about energy.
+These are our Stanford University Understand Energy course lectures on the accelerating energy transitions.
+We strongly encourage you to watch both lectures to understand how the energy landscape is changing, the important role of electrification, and why this is a very exciting time to be learning about energy.
 For a complete learning experience, we also encourage you to review the Essential materials we assign to our students before watching the lecture.

 Diana Gragg